Entropy and the Link Action in the Causal Set Path-Sum: KR Orders and the Link Action

 \subsection{$k$-{\ql} Orders}

 We now consider the more general subset $\cQnk$, which includes all $k'$-{\ql} orders for $k'\leq k$.
 In particular for $k\geq 3$, this includes all KR orders.

-0.1in Again we begin with the subset $\cQpnk$.
+Again we begin with the subset $\cQpnk$.
 For $p \neq p'$, $\cQpnk$ and ${\cal{Q}}^k_{p',n}$ are disjoint, and one can therefore partition $\cQnk$ into the disjoint subsets labelled by $p$ and use $p$ as an integration factor as before.
-Unlike our earlier calculation, however, $|\cQpnk|$ is harder to obtain directly. $|\cLpn|$ was obtained by LC by saturating both a lower and an upper bound.
+Unlike our earlier calculation, however, $|\cQpnk|$ is harder to obtain directly. $|\cLpn|$ was obtained in \cite{carlip} by saturating both a lower and an upper bound.
 We employ these same methods here.
-0.1in Let $\cP^k_{p,n}\subset\cPnk$ be the set of all $k$-{\pql} orders with $pn^2$ links.
-Since $\cP^k_{p,n}$ contains different {\pql} labellings of the same order, $\cQpnk\subset\cP^k_{p,n}$.
-From Claim \ref{claim2}, for any filling fraction $\vq$,